PgBulkInsert/PgBulkInsert/README.md

 ### Handling Null Characters or... 'invalid byte sequence for encoding "UTF8": 0x00' ###

 If you see the error message ``invalid byte sequence for encoding "UTF8": 0x00`` your data contains Null Characters.
-Although ``0x00`` is valid UTF-8 PostgreSQL does not support writing it, because it uses C-style string termination internally.
+Although ``0x00`` is totally valid UTF-8...
+PostgreSQL does not support writing it, because it uses C-style string termination internally.

 PgBulkInsert allows you to enable a Null Value handling, that removes all ``0x00`` occurences and replaces them with an empty string: